yunus-EmreX/tt.io-clientV2/README.md

 After installing the userscript, you can control WebSocket traffic and manipulate game data using the following key bindings:

-    t: Close all WebSocket connections. //In 1v1 matches you lose, you can exit the game without changing Elo by pressing the "t" key, it will give a special error code.
+    t: Close all WebSocket connections. //In 1v1 matches you lose, you can exit the game without no changing Elo by pressing the "t" key, it will give a special error code.
     a: Toggle pause/resume all WebSocket traffic. //edits without closing the connection
     b: Toggle pause/resume incoming WebSocket traffic.
     ı: Toggle start/stop throttling WebSocket messages.